 It's built with two theaters facing each other — that's what an amphitheater is — so twice as many people could enjoy the entertainment.

 Canvas awnings were hoisted over the stadium to give protection from the sun.

 These passageways underneath the arena were covered by a wooden floor.
 Between acts, animals and gladiators were shuffled around out of sight.

-Nine years before Christ, Emperor Augustus led a procession of priests up these steps of this newly built "Altar of Peace.”
-Sacrificing an animal on this altar, they thanked the gods.
-The last serious Barbarian resistance had been quelled and now there could be peace.
-The empire was established and this marked the start of the Pax Romana.
+Nine years before Christ, Emperor Augustus led a procession of priests up these steps of this newly built "Altar of Peace."
+They sacrificed an animal on the top, and thanked the gods.
+The last of the serious Barbarian resistance had been quelled, and now there could be peace.
+The empire was established, and this marked the start of the Pax Romana.

 The Pax Romana, or "Roman Peace," was a Golden Age of good living, relative stability, and military dominance lasting from the time of Christ for about two centuries.
 The altar's exquisite reliefs celebrate Rome's success and prosperity.
 This goddess of fertility is surrounded by symbols of abundance.
 And this procession shows a populace thankful for its emperor.

 The stability and relative prosperity that characterized the two centuries of the Roman Peace was due in part to a steady succession of capable rulers.